Inventory-Crawl-Refresh-Test

 What happens when the answer is missing?

-A good source-bound bot should cite, hand off, ask a clarifying question, or say it does not know instead of inventing a policy.
+A good website-answer bot should cite, hand off, ask a clarifying question, or say it does not know instead of inventing a policy.

-This guide is desk-reviewed.
-It confirms documented source-ingestion paths, but it does not claim hands-on crawl quality, answer accuracy, source ranking, or production support performance.
+This guide confirms documented source-ingestion paths from public vendor sources, but it does not claim hands-on crawl quality, answer accuracy, source ranking, or production support performance.
+Source links were reviewed on June 2, 2026; recheck current vendor docs before relying on exact source limits, refresh behavior, or plan gates.

 Next checks